google/clif/clif/python/primer.md

 NOTE: It is an error to assign an argument to `default` if the C++ declaration does not list a default value for that argument.
-On the other hand, it is _not_ a requirement to assign arguments to `default` in the Clif declaration even if the C++ declaration lists default values.
+On the other hand, it is _not_ a requirement to assign arguments to `default` in the CLIF declaration even if the C++ declaration lists default values.
 One should do so only if the default value is relevant in Python as well.
-If such an argument is not assigned to `default` in the Clif declaration, then it will be like an argument without a default value in Python.
+If such an argument is not assigned to `default` in the CLIF declaration, then it will be like an argument without a default value in Python.

 Let us now turn our attention to the other function `Scale` in the above C++